Prodigi-Group/kite-web-app-sdk/README.md

 # Prodigi Print Shop SDK

+[Prodigi](https://www.prodigi.com/) offers white label print on demand portals so you can sell to your users under your brand.

-Compatible with the [Print on Demand Shop](https://shop.prodigi.com) by [Prodigi](https://www.prodigi.com/).
-Get yours at [Prodigi Apps Dashboard](https://dashboard.prodigi.com/apps)
+This SDK is compatible with the Prodigi [Print on Demand Shop](https://shop.prodigi.com).
+Get your own branded instance at [Prodigi Apps Dashboard](https://dashboard.prodigi.com/apps).

-The Print Shop SDK provides an API to launch your app with pre-configured data, such as images, at run-time.
+With the Print Shop SDK, you can integrate your print shop app into your own site, launching it with pre-configured data, such as images, at run-time.

 ## Table of Contents
 - [Demo and examples](#demo-and-examples)